samir122145/MYGAME/README.md

 The map is saved as autosave.sg in the game folder.

-📤 How to Share Your World
+📤 How to Share Your Obby

 Open the folder containing the game